-We have been seeing the emerging need of a completely new role definition called, SDET which stands for Software Development Engineer in Test (or Software Design Engineer in Test).
+We have been seeing the emerging need for a completely new role definition called, SDET which stands for Software Development Engineer in Test (or Software Design Engineer in Test).
 If you dive deeper into SDET, it is much more than the usual Developer and Tester role.

 To conclude, the moral of the story is, come out of your own definition of a traditional Developer and Tester.
 Own up the entire solution/product.
-See the end goal and expectations together to align your motive, plan and skill accordingly.
+See the end goal and expectations together to align your motive, plan, and skill accordingly.

 Even if your organization structure demands you to be separate, no one can stop you from being in sync and be a highly collaborative team.

 With that thought, that's all from this story.
 Please like/share the post if it was useful.
 I would love to hear from you on your experiences as well.